Adnan-Akbari04/Chinook_PowerBI_Dashboard/README.md

 4. Import and transform data as needed

+## ❓ Troubleshooting

+For questions or issues with this Power BI project:
+1. Ensure you have **Power BI Desktop** installed (latest version recommended)
+2. The `.pbix` file contains all embedded data - no external connections needed
+3. If using the SQL script, ensure you have **SQL Server** or compatible database system

+Check that you've downloaded all required files and have the necessary software installed before reporting issues.

 ## 💼 Work Opportunities

 I'm passionate about data analytics, business intelligence, and transforming raw data into actionable insights.
 If you: